Sally Regenhard: Activism

 Regenhard has also worked to honor her son's legacy.
 On July 18, 2006, Sally and her family, with the assistance of then-Senator Hillary Clinton, dedicated the Christian Regenhard Center for Emergency Response Studies at John Jay College of Criminal Justice located in Manhattan.
 Currently it is a research center offering seminars, lectures, and doing research and contracts with emergency response organizations.
 The College dedicated its own 9/11 Memorial in 2011.

 The credits page of Robert Greenwald's viral videos series, The REAL RUDY, offer "very special thanks to Regenhard.

 Views about Rudolph Giuliani

 In recent years, Regenhard has become one of the most vocal and visible critics of Rudolph Giuliani, who was Mayor of New York City at the time of the attacks.
 Riding on a wave of popularity for his handling of the crisis, Giuliani became a household name throughout the world.
 With plenty of media coverage and high public approval ratings, he became a major candidate to win the Republican nomination for the 2008 presidential race.

-She made national headlines in May 2004, when during a televised public hearing on the National Commission on Terrorist Attacks, she interrupted Giuliani while he was giving a speech.
+She made national headlines in May 2004, when during a televised public hearing on the 9/11 Commission, she interrupted Giuliani while he was giving a speech.
 She has made appearances on various news-related programs on such networks as CNN and C-SPAN.